The Breslow-Ornish Behaviors

 11. drink no more than 1-2 drinks of alcohol per day

-12. maintain body weight not less than 10% and not more than 30% of recommend for height and body frame
+12. maintain body weight not less than 10% and not more than 30% of recommend for height

 That's it.
 Twelve health practices.